nullset2/scala-talk/README.md

 #Scala-talk

-code as shown at the scala talk 06-08-17
+Code as shown at the scala talk 06-08-17